Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Main Results

-In the first step of Stage 2, we translate the data we obtained in \ac{dnd} and \ac{dd}, $\mathcal{P}^{(S_{1,2})}$ and $\mathcal{P}^{(DD)}$, into the state space in terms of transition probabilities, $\{\mathbf{\Phi}_i \}_{i=1}^N$, and initial probabilities, $\left\{\mathbf{\pi}_i\right\}_{i=1}^N$, so we can employ all the gathered information in the next steps (line~\ref{alg:line:updateprior}, Fig.~\ref{fig:MSGT_example:stage2}.(a)).
-In the state space, the population sequence, $\mathbf{U}$, is parallel to time steps considered traditionally in \ac{va} for communications problems \cite{seshadri1994list}, and there are two possible states per item, the first indicates ``non-defective'' and the second indicates ``defective''. \off{For instance, if the first item in the population was detected as definitely non-defective, this step will set $\pi_0=0$.}
+In the first step of Stage 2, we translate the data we obtained in \ac{dnd} and \ac{dd}, $\mathcal{P}^{(S_{1,2})}$ and $\mathcal{P}^{(DD)}$, into the state space in terms of transition probabilities, $\mathbf{\pi}$, and initial probabilities, $\left\{\mathbf{\pi}_i\right\}_{i=1}^N$, so we can employ all the gathered information in the next steps (line~\ref{alg:line:updateprior}, Fig.~\ref{fig:MSGT_example:stage2}.(a), and Algorithm~\ref{alg:cap_update_priors}).
+In the state space, the population sequence, $\mathbf{U}$, considered herein, is replaced with time steps considered traditionally in VA for communications problems \cite{seshadri1994list}, in which we have in GT two possible states per item, the first indicates ``non-defective'' and the second indicates ``defective''.